BashiirHagi/aws-iconik-transcoder/README.md

 - Iconik edge transcoder installer

 ## How to use:
-To use the module, update the values in the ./terraform.tfvars  with values for your environment and run terraform apply
+To use the Terraform modules for the deployment of resources, update the values in the terraform.tfvars files with entries for your environment and run - terraform apply.

 ```bash
 aws_region = ""